Key Takeaway

 - Slowed digestion changes the gut environment.
 When semaglutide slows gastric emptying, food spends more time in the digestive tract.
 This altered transit can affect the balance of gut bacteria.
 Probiotics may help maintain a healthier microbial balance during this shift.

-- Probiotics are not medications.
-They do not carry the interaction risks that prescription drugs do.
-They are classified as dietary supplements and have an excellent safety profile for immunocompetent adults.
+- Probiotics aren't medications.
+They don't carry the interaction risks that prescription drugs do.
+They're classified as dietary supplements and have an excellent safety profile for immunocompetent adults.

 - Rare exceptions exist.
 Patients with severely compromised immune systems, those with central venous catheters, or individuals with acute pancreatitis should consult their provider before starting probiotics.
 For the vast majority of semaglutide patients, probiotics are perfectly safe.